Hearing Screening for Infants and Children

 Visual Reinforcement Audiometry (VRA)

 This screening tool is used to assess hearing in children too young for traditional hearing testing (in the booth with headphones).
-It is designed for children 15 months up to age 3 to 4 years old.
+It is designed for children 12 months and up to age 3 to 4 years old.
 Using sound field speakers the audiologist presents a tone.
 At first, the audiologist lights up a picture on the screen in conjunction with the sound.
 This "trains" the child to respond by moving his/her eyes or turning their head toward the sound.
 The process is repeated as the audiologist reduces the intensity of tone until the child's minimum hearing threshold is reached.
 Tests continue using different frequencies until the audiologist has a complete set of data about your child's hearing.

 Conditioned Play Audiometry (CPA)